 - Alerts: Events that require immediate attention or action from the airline, as it has a high impact on the operations and subsequently on the passengers, for example, cancellations or diversions.

-To be able to distribute the events and processes into the three types, we would require defined thresholds (e.g., 15 minutes departure delay) to identify from which point an event is considered information, a warning, or an alert.
+To distribute the events and processes into the three types, we would require defined thresholds (e.g., 15 minutes departure delay) to identify from which point an event is considered information, a warning, or an alert.

 To understand the business logic behind it, we can use the graph below, where I will use only eight events from the event list previously mentioned as an example.